WordPress/gutenberg/docs/contributors/code/coding-guidelines.md

 Every experimental API is a liability.
 If that API is not removed or stabilized in time, it will get merged to the next major WordPress release and plugin authors will start relying on it.
 The Gutenberg plugin may not offer any BC guarantees for its public experimental APIs, but the WordPress core does.
 As of June 2022, a total of 280 __experimental APIs got merged to WordPress core and are there to stay.

-In contrast, non-exported experimental APIs are truly private and completely fine.
+In contrast, the non-exported experimental APIs cannot be accessed outside of the package which makes them truly private.
 They are an internal implementation detail, no different than any other non-exported function.
-Their name is their only distinguishing feature.
+Their `__experimental` name is their only distinguishing feature.
 They can be adjusted, refactored, and completely removed on a whim without affecting any WordPress plugin or theme.

-The tactical guidelines below will help you proceed without introducing new experimental APIs.
+The tactical guidelines below will help you write code without introducing new experimental APIs.

 #### General guidelines